 FIN 625.
 International Financial Management (3).

 Cross-listed as ECON 674 and IB 625.
-A study of the international financial and monetary system, emphasizing currency markets.
+Studies the international financial and monetary system, emphasizing currency markets.
 Also examines market instruments and techniques, including synthetic and derivative securities and their application to management of currency risk in international trade and finance.
-Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.
+Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing.

 FIN 631.
 Fixed Income Securities and Markets (3).

-An analysis of the market for fixed-income securities from the investor's point of view.
-Emphasizes pricing of these securities and an understanding of the factors that determine the structure and level of interest rates.
-Portfolio management techniques and the use of derivatives are also covered.
+Analyzes the market for fixed-income securities from the investor's point of view.
+Emphasizes pricing these securities and understanding the factors that determine the structure and level of interest rates.
+Portfolio management techniques and using derivatives are also covered.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.

 FIN 632.
 Bank and Financial Institution Management (3).